NonStatic2014/onnxruntime/dockerfiles/README.md

   docker run -it onnxruntime-ngraph
   ```
-## Server Version (Preview)
+## ONNX Runtime Server (Preview)
 #### Linux 16.04

 1. Build the docker image from the workspace that contains our server "onnxruntime_server"
   ```
-  # If you have a Linux machine, preface this command with "sudo"

   docker build -t {docker_image_name} .
   ```

-2. Run the Docker image
+2. Run the ONNXRuntime server on Docker image

   ```
-  # If you have a Linux machine, preface this command with "sudo"

   docker run -it -v {localModelAbsoluteFolder}:{dockerModelAbsoluteFolder} -e MODELABSOLUTEPATH={dockerModelAbsolutePath} -p {your_local_port}:8001 {imageName}
   ```
-3. Run the Docker server
+3. Send the request to server

+ Send the request to the docker through the binding local port:
   ```
-  Send the request to the docker from the binding local port: curl  -X POST -d "@request.json" -H "Content-Type: application/json" http://0.0.0.0:{your_local_port}/v1/models/mymodel/versions/3:predict
+  curl  -X POST -d "@request.json" -H "Content-Type: application/json" http://0.0.0.0:{your_local_port}/v1/models/mymodel/versions/3:predict
   ```